4D N = 1 supergravity: Scalar manifold and Kähler transformations

 Supergravity often uses Majorana spinor notation over that of Weyl spinors since four-component notation is easier to use in curved spacetime.
 Weyl spinors can be acquired as projections of a Majorana spinor $\chi$, with the left and right handed Weyl spinors denoted by $\chi_{L,R} = P_{L,R} \chi$.

-Complex scalars in the chiral multiplets act as coordinates on a complex manifold in the sense of the nonlinear sigma model, known as the scalar manifold.
+Complex scalars in the chiral multiplets act as coordinates on a complex manifold in the sense of the non-linear sigma model, known as the scalar manifold.
 In supersymmetric theories these manifolds are imprinted with additional geometric constraints arising from the supersymmetry transformations.
 In $\mathcal N=1$ supergravity this manifold may be compact or noncompact, while for $\mathcal N>1$ supergravities it is necessarily noncompact.